 - develop a positive body image: seeing your body as it is, accepting it as it is in the present moment, accepting the skills and characteristics of your body, trusting your body and your abilities, treating your body with kindness, enjoying your body as it is, trusting your food choices, eating according to your appetite, accepting that your weight occasionally changes are all signs of a positive body image.

 - better management of emotions/stress and relaxing activities not associated with food: reading, listening to music, meditating, moving are many activities that have been demonstrated to promote calming.
-Get rid of temptations in your home: the goal is not to eliminate them completely, but the more you have, the greater your chances of eating them in times of stress.
+Get rid of temptations in your home: the goal is not to eliminate them, but the more you have, the greater your chances of eating them in times of stress.